Competitive Dance FAQ’s

 JANUARY through FEBRUARY: Clean up and polish the routines, fit costumes.

-MARCH: Group dress rehearsal, Competition Showcase and photo day
+MARCH: Group dress rehearsal, Competition Showcase (in-studio performance)

 MARCH through MAY: Additional rehearsals & competition season.